RomaneTh/back/README.md

 2. This command will set the entrypoint for the migration (the responsible to selecting the dbprovider { sqlserver, mysql, etc } and the connection string) and the selected project will be "Boilerplate.Infrastructure", which is where the dbcontext is.

 # About
-This project was inspired from a boilerplate/template, developed by Yan Pitangui under [MIT license](LICENSE).
+This project was created with a boilerplate/template, developed by Yan Pitangui under [MIT license](LICENSE).